Topics

 Hierarchy

-Hierarchy is a key concept in both RTL and HLS for managing design complexity and reuse.
-In SystemC, we can be explicit, creating hierarchy from SC_MODULE definitions that specify exact interfaces, along with clocks and resets.
-In C++, hierarchy and parallelism are implicitly modeled and transformed to explicit implementations in RTL.
+Hierarchy is a fundamental concept in both Register Transfer Level (RTL) and High-Level Synthesis (HLS) for managing design complexity, promoting modular design, and enabling IP reuse.
+In SystemC, hierarchy is defined explicitly using SC_MODULE constructs that clearly specify interfaces, along with clock and reset signals.
+In C++-based HLS, hierarchy and parallelism are modeled implicitly and later transformed into an explicit RTL structure, ensuring accurate, efficient hardware implementation.

 -